Arcky97/Pokemon-Kyrac/README.md

 - Added the Counter Window as a plugin (makes no difference for the player).

 - Added a Trainer Exporter that exports all the Pokémon used by each trainer (For developers only).

+### V1.3.2A - Release December 31 2022

+- Added a new battle UI that looks like the gen 5 Battle UI thanks to Taiga.

+- Added Battle Move animations thanks to StCooler and everyone else that worked on this recourse pack.

+- Edited the Trainer Counter for the Yacht Quest.

 ## Credits: